Korg Kronos

 The Kronos is a music workstation manufactured by Korg that combines nine different synthesizer sound engines with a sequencer, digital recorder, effects, a color touchscreen display and a keyboard.
 Korg's latest flagship synthesizer series at the time of its announcement, the Kronos series was announced at the winter NAMM Show in Anaheim, California in January 2011.

 Much like Kronos' predecessor and Korg's previous flagship synthesizer workstation, the OASYS, Kronos is basically a custom software synthesizer running on an Intel x86 processor and operating system based on the Linux kernel with RTAI extensions; it includes 9 different sound engines which encompass the entire range of Korg synthesis technologies.

 The Kronos X was introduced in July 2012 with OS version 2 and the Kronos 2 with OS version 3 was announced in November 2014 (marketed as "new Kronos").
 Updated versions have more memory and new factory sounds, but otherwise have similar hardware based on the Intel Atom processor series, so older models can be upgraded to the newer specs with user-installable OS updates and sound banks.
-In February 2022 Kronos System version 3.1.4 was released and is the latest version to date.
+In February 2022 Kronos OS version 3.1.4 was released.

-Kronos was an end-of-life product from 2022 until it was reintroduced in January 2025 at the NAMM 2025.
+Kronos was an end-of-life product from 2022 until it was reintroduced in January 2025 with an updated processor, larger SSD storage and OS version 3.2.